ss2552/Guide_3DS/docs/installing-boot9strap-(super-skaterhax).md

 1. Power off your console
 1. Insert your SD card into your computer
-1. Copy everything from the sk8rhax `.zip` to the root of your SD card, overwriting any existing files
+1. Copy everything from the Super-skaterhax `.zip` to the root of your SD card, overwriting any existing files

     ::: info